KDE/documentation-develop-kde-org/README.md

 ## Hugo shortcodes

-There is also some custom commands that can be used to create more complex content.
-For the moment there is three of them available, but more can be added if needed.
+There are also some custom commands that can be used to create more complex content.
+For the moment there are three of them available, but more can be added if needed.

 ### alert